MasterTsif/MasterTsif/README.md

 ## Hi there 👋

-- 🔭 I am currently developing the second version of "Traffic Lights Controller"
+- 🔭 I am currently developing ---
-- 🌱 I am focused on learning VHDL
+- 🌱 I am focused on learning ---
 - 📫 You can reach me via Discord: theotsif.